 Work in Another Country

 There are plenty of jobs that you can get abroad that allow you to develop valuable skills at the same time as earning money.
 For example, there are opportunities to teach English as a foreign language all over the world and often, a lot the training is provided on the job.
-Perhaps you could take up a volunteer role in an area that you would like to learn more about – something that is especially useful if you are planning on entering the charity sector at some point down the line.
+Companies that offer programmes like this include i to i and Global U. Perhaps you could take up a volunteer role in an area that you would like to learn more about – something that is especially useful if you are planning on entering the charity sector at some point down the line.

 Take a Semester Abroad